pomes/valiant/CONTRIBUTING.md

 This will prepare the site and push it to the `gh-pages` branch.
 Make sure the site's looking good and ready to go (`mkdocs serve`) first!

-### Before checking in

-To check that you'll pass the pre-commit hooks, stage your files and then run:

-    pre-commit run

-### Tips

-When testing the command line you may wish to see the error/exception trace.
-The `-v` option will generally help here.
-For commands providing JSON output you can utilise the [jq](https://stedolan.github.io/jq/) tool to pretty up the output.
-In the example below I redirect stderr so that errors are also displayed nicely:

-    valiant report rdflib 4.2.2 basic -o json -v 2>&1 |  jq -C

 ### Useful references